Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 Problems at this stage can take many forms, from equipment malfunctions to required overhauls due to changing legal standards and compliance issues.

-Notably, when food safety issues arise, it is usually at the processing and manufacturing stage.
+Notably, when food safety issues arise, it’s usually at the processing and manufacturing stage.
 For example, a Boar’s Head plant in Virginia was shut down in 2024 after black mold and other unhealthy conditions were linked to a listeria outbreak.

 3. Distributors